-Cold-Hardy Low-Growing Silver Leaf Palmetto sports fan-shaped fronds, multiple creeping trunks, grows in clay and looks fabulous year-round with minimal care.
+The cold-hardy Silver Leaf Palmetto has fan-shaped fronds, multiple creeping trunks, grows in clay, and looks fabulous year-round with minimal care.

 Why Choose a Silver Saw Palmetto Palm?

-If you’d like your landscape to have a more tropical feel but your winters are cold, the cold-hardy Silver Saw Palmetto can help make that dream a reality.
-It can take extreme temperatures without skipping a beat.
-Maybe you’d like to naturalize a section of the yard, attract birds and wildlife, or just want a hardy, low-growing palm that looks fabulous as a ground cover with its striking silvery foliage.
+If you’d like your landscape to have a more tropical feel but your winters are cold, the Silver Saw Palmetto can help make that dream a reality.
+It can tolerate temperatures as low as 10°F, with short drops to 5°F. Maybe you’d like to naturalize a section of the yard, attract birds and wildlife, or just want a hardy, low-growing palm that looks fabulous as a ground cover with its striking silvery foliage.
 The Silver Saw Palmetto meets all those needs and more.

 The palmetto is a Florida native and found in large populations growing along the state’s east coast.
-It’s actually a seed mutation of the Green Saw Palmetto and shares all its green cousin’s hardy qualities and good looks although the fronds are a showy silvery-blue color instead of green, thus its common name.
-This beautiful variety of saw palmetto is highly prized by palm collectors as it isn’t as common as the green variety.
-The extremely long-lived, low-growing, evergreen palmetto averages around 5 to 10 feet tall with a spread of 4 to 10 feet, forming dense, clumping spreads of constant color.
+It’s a seed mutation of the Green Saw Palmetto and shares all its green cousin’s hardy qualities although the fronds are a showy silvery-blue color instead of green.
+This beautiful variety of saw palmetto is highly prized by palm collectors due to its rarity.
+The extremely long-living, low-growing, evergreen palmetto averages around 5 to 6 feet tall with a spread of 3 to 4 feet in USDA zone 7b-8.
+It forms dense, clumping spreads of constant color.

-The dense canopy fills with deeply cut, stiff, silvery-blue, fan-shaped fronds that grow around 3 feet wide.
-The fronds are lined with saw-like teeth, thus, the common name Silver Saw Palmetto.
-In springtime, 3-foot flower stalks form containing fragrant yellow blooms, which attracts beneficial pollinators like butterflies and bees.
+The dense canopy fills with deeply cut, stiff, silvery-blue, fan-shaped fronds that grow around 2 feet wide, and fronds are lined with saw-like teeth.
+In springtime, 3-foot flower stalks form containing fragrant yellow blooms, which attract beneficial pollinators like butterflies and bees.
 Small berries form after the flowers fade, ripen and turn black in fall, attracting birds and small mammals.
-The ripe berries have been collected for years for use in holistic medicine to treat prostate cancer.

 Is it Cold-Hardy in My Area?

-With its stiff silvery-blue fronds and hairy trunk, you can’t beat the Silver Saw Palmetto for cold hardiness.
-It’s hardy growing year-round in USDA zones 7 through 11, tolerating temperatures down to 10℉.
+The Silver Saw Palmetto grows year-round in USDA zones 7b through 11, tolerating temperatures down to 10℉ and 5°F for short durations.
 However, it’s slightly less cold-hardy than its green cousin the Green Saw Palmetto but only by a few degrees.
-This makes it a suitable and attractive addition to northern landscapes that aren’t consistently warm.
+This makes it a suitable and attractive addition to landscapes that aren’t consistently warm.

-Of course, you can always give the palmetto a bit of protection if harsh weather conditions are on the horizon.
-Water well the day before the extreme weather is expected and layer the planting site with 3 or 4 inches of organic mulch.
+You can always give the palmetto a bit of protection if harsh weather conditions are on the horizon.
 Covering the palmetto with a sheet or blanket also helps with protection.
-You can also add some nightly color to your outdoor space by stringing some holiday lights throughout the Silver Saw Palmetto’s canopy.
+Add some nightly color to your outdoor space by stringing some holiday lights throughout the Silver Saw Palmetto’s canopy.

 How Big Does It Get?

-Silver Saw Palmettos are slow-growing so it’s going to take a while for them to reach their mature size of 5 to 10 feet tall and 4 to 10 feet wide.
+Silver Saw Palmettos are slow-growing (a rate of about 1" per year) so it’s going to take a while for them to reach their mature size of 5-6 feet tall and 3 to 4 feet wide is USDA zone 7b-8.
+They can reach almost double these sizes in consistently warmer areas such as zone 10-11.
 This makes them great selections for containers or anywhere you desire a low-growing ground cover or mass planting.

 How Much Sun Does It Require?